fishjam-dev/book/src/webrtc/congestion_control/cc.md

 If the network behavior remains unchanged after increasing the sender rate the estimation is increased.
 If the network starts being congested (transmission delay increases, packets get lost), the estimation is decreased.
-This way we are slowly increasing the sender rate up to the point where the network can't accept more data.
+This way we are slowly increasing the sender rate up to the point where the network can't accept any more data.

 There are two increase modes: multiplicative and additive.
 In the multiplicative mode, the estimation is increased by no more than 8% per second.
 In the additvie mode, the estimation is increased with at most half a packet per `response_time_interval` (RTT + 100ms).
 In other words, the additive mode is much slower and is used when the estimation is close to convergence.
+You can read more about selecting proper increase mode in the [section 5.5 of the GCC RFC draft][gcc-sec-5.5].

-When estimation is decreased, it is set to 85%-95% (exact value depends on the implementation) of the latest receiver rate.
+When we detect network overuse, the estimation is decreased to 85%-95% (exact value depends on the implementation) of the latest receiver rate.

 The whole process is shown in the following figure.